-The Streetscape shall be that area from the back of the curb over to wall, and including the sidewalk.
-The parcel developers shall provide street trees and other plantings with drip irrigation, streetlights and appropriate walkways which meet or exceed City of Las Vegas standards.
-Streetscape is to be maintained by HOA's after being developed by the adjacent land owner.
+The Streetscape shall be that area from the back of the curb to a wall including the sidewalk.
+Developers shall provide trees and other plantings with drip irrigation, streetlights and appropriate walkways that meet or exceed City of Las Vegas standards.
+Once completed, the streetscape will be maintained by home owner's associations or adjacent commercial parcels.